 Awards made to up to 20 individuals, providing a stipend of $1,000 per month plus a travel and training budget.
-The initial group of Rust Foundation Fellows was announced in June 2022.
-The Rust Foundation is currently fundraising for the 2023 Fellowship Program.
+Applications are now closed, though we intend to open a new application round later this year.
+The Rust Foundation is currently fundraising to continue this program.

 Awards ranging from $500 to $1,500 made to active maintainers of the Rust Project facing financial hardship.

 Awards made to individuals and groups for discrete pieces of work in the range of $2,500 to $15,000.
-Applications are now closed for 2022 and the Rust Foundation is currently fundraising to continue the program in 2023.
+Applications are now closed, though we intend to open a new application round later this year.
+The Rust Foundation is currently fundraising to continue this program.